 Capital One's Classic Card is aimed at those who want to strengthen their credit history.
 The card offers credit of between £200 and £2,500, with no annual fee.
 The initial annual percentage rate (APR) is high but could be reduced once you build up a steady payment record.

 Use the credit card comparison tool at the top of this page and select credit card suitable for people with poor credit history.
-Click 'Search' and the latest credit cards for people with bad credit history will be displayed.
+Click 'Search' and a selection of the latest best credit cards for people with bad credit history will be displayed.

 If you use you're card wisely it won't take too long before your credit rating improves and you'll be able to apply for a card with a much better rate of interest.
 Initially it is all about rebuilding your credit score.